-In what follows, then, I will attempt to interrelate these clues with Jungian insights in such a way as to support the conclusion that, beyond the methodical exigence, there is the therapeutic exigence, the satisfaction of which is a post-critical moral and religious conversion of one's dispositional second immediacy.
+In what follows, then, I will attempt to interrelate these clues with aroul.

+Jungian insights in such a way as to support the conclusion that, beyond the finally and thin this exigence intends a methodical exigence, there is the therapeutic, exigence, the satisfaction of which is a postecritical moral and religious conversion of one is dispositional second immediacy.
+An informed maivete, the critical hard transforation of intentionality into kenyama, the deliverance of subjection with a condition in which "I have of all demands and lisks."